ON THE RIVER AT 801 SOPHIA STREET IN DOWNTOWN FREDERICKSBURG, VIRGINIA

 At least 400 of Shiloh's members fled from enslavement by making their way across the Rappahannock River while Union troops were encamped nearby, including many in August 1862,

-Five months later, when she had a chance to flee, my wife joined me in Washington, D.C.
+the month when this photo was taken Five months later, when she had a chance to flee, my wife joined me in Washington, D.C.
 Annie and I, along with about four hundred members from Shiloh in Fredericksburg, began to gather in a “little shanty” on L Street between Sixteenth and Seventeenth streets.
 We called ourselves “Shiloh,” and by 1863, we were recognized as an official church.
 It wasn’t long before we had grown to eight hundred members.
 I served as church clerk and vice president of the Baptist Sunday School Union.
 In 1883, we built a two-story brick building for ourselves.
 Unfortunately, later in that decade, some problems developed.
 Annie and I left with other dissatisfied members, joining Nineteenth Street Baptist Church instead.

 At age 34, I decided to write my own narrative of the Civil War.
 My story, including my life here in Fredericksburg, is still in print.